Landhi Dairy Colony

-Landhi Dairy Colony (also known as Bhains Colony or Landhi Cattle Colony), is the world's largest buffalo colony, located in Bin Qasim Town in Karachi, Sindh, Pakistan.
-Bhains Colony regularly supplies more than 80% of the milk in Karachi..
+Landhi Dairy Colony (also known as Bhains Colony or Landhi Cattle Colony) is the world's largest buffalo colony, located in Malir District in Karachi, Sindh, Pakistan.
+Bhains Colony regularly supplies more than 80% of the milk in Karachi.
 The New Zealand Agency for International Development funded a pilot scheme to turn animal waste into energy and fertilizer.
 According to the NZAID website, the project is "designed to bring substantial economic and environmental benefits to the people of Landhi".
 The purpose of the project was not only to curb the "pollution problem caused by animal waste, but also to lift the living standards and improve the environment of the local people."

 History

 The Landhi Dairy Colony (LDC) is located in the suburbs of Karachi.
 It was established in 1958 within an area of 752 acre for 15,000 animals.

 Today, it has about 1,500 farms spread over 1600 acre.
 It has a dairy animal population of about 400,000 (around 95% buffaloes and 5% cows, as well as an unknown number of sheep and goats), with a daily yield of about four million litres of milk and 7,200 tones of dung, making it the world's largest dairy colony.
 Buffaloes are the biggest source of milk here, just as they are in the rest of Pakistan.
 Individual farmers often own up to 200 animals each.

 The majority of the milking animals in LDC are kept only for one lactation phase and consequently approximately 10 to 12 percent of the population is replaced every month.
 After the lactation period, the majority of the animals are sold to breeders or for slaughter and only a few are kept by the dairy farmers for re-breeding.
 Most of the animals are brought to and from the animal rich districts of Punjab and Sindh.